Schema architecture

 • Singular names for document block types that are self-contained with their own internal structure:

-• "scale" (has name, steps)
+• "scale" (has identifier, steps)

 • "anatomy" (has parts)